One of the World's Leading Sources of Information On Books, Literature, and a Wide Range of Subjects

 If you are about to ask me at this point whether plastic sleeves (or polysleeves, or whatever marketers of philatelic supplies want to call them) are safe for valuable covers, do not; I simply don't know the answer.
 Thus, if you choose to store your covers in plastic sleeves, you do so at your own risk.
 I store mine that way, and that's all I can honestly tell you.

 Since I cannot say whether polyester cover sleeves are truly safe, it follows that I am unable to make any personal recommendations as to brand or seller.
-You can at least get an idea of what I'm talking about by visiting Potomac Supplies, or Subway Stamp Shop, or Lindner.
-There are also cover albums (usually called First Day Cover or FDC albums), which sort of combine the sleeves with an album, but I've never found these to be completely satisfactory.
-On the other hand, I'm willing to reconsider; Safe manufactures some which are at least attractive, though pricey.
+I would like to point out that there are also cover albums (usually called First Day Cover or FDC albums), which sort of combine the sleeves with an album.